sitebay/docs/articles/guides/quick-answers/sitebay/use-code-server-to-edit-files-in-sitebay/index.md

 ## Collaborative Editing and Debugging

-One of the key benefits of using code-server on Site Bay is the ability to collaborate with team members in real-time, share your development environment, and debug together, all within the browser.
+One of the key benefits of using code-server on SiteBay is the ability to collaborate with team members in real-time, share your development environment, and debug together, all within the browser.
 This feature accelerates troubleshooting and enhances the overall development process.

 ## Conclusion

-Site Bay's integration of code-server revolutionizes WordPress development by offering feature-rich IDE directly in your browser.
+SiteBay's integration of code-server revolutionizes WordPress development by offering feature-rich IDE directly in your browser.